What is a Property Owners Association?

 There is no concrete answer to whether or not your assessment will go up.
 Typically, the Declarations provide for annual increases, in most cases, there is a set percentage that is not to be exceeded per year without the vote of the property owners.
 The Board of Directors may approve an increased budget,in order to cover increased costs of operating and maintaining the common area and sufficient reserve funds.

-What happens if I don’t pay my assessment?
+What if you don't pay your assessments?

 Do I need approval to do exterior changes?